Agent of Deterioration: Incorrect Temperature

 - Mechanical fracture can often be repaired, although disfiguring lines may remain.

-- Physical deformations, from extreme forms of high temperature, cannot be treated.
+- Physical deformations, from extreme forms of high temperature listed in Table 2, cannot be treated.

 Control Strategies For Different Degrees of Preservation

 Basic control: No moving parts, no machinery, no energy consumption!